-Released in fall 2020, the Chromecast with Google TV became a full-fledged streaming media player, complete with it’s own operating system and (gasp) a remote control!
+Released in the fall of 2020, the Chromecast with Google TV became a full-fledged streaming media player, complete with its own operating system and (gasp) a remote control!

-However, Google wants you to know that the new OS is big part of the Chromecast experience.
-So much so, that they put it in the name: Chromecast with Google TV.
+However, Google wants you to know that the new OS is a big part of the Chromecast experience.
+So much so that they put it in the name: Chromecast with Google TV.

-The top row contains personalized content recommendations, a dedicated Movies and TV Shows tab, as well as tabs for your apps and purchased content.
-Revolving ads…sorry…’recommendations’ cover the entire top half of the screen.
+The top row contains personalized content recommendations, a dedicated Movies and TV Shows tab, and tabs for your apps and purchased content.
+Revolving ads…sorry…’ recommendations’ cover the entire top half of the screen.

-Since it’s running Android TV, you have access to the Google suite of services, like the Google Play Store and Google Assistant.
+Since it’s running Android TV, you can access the Google suite of services, like the Google Play Store and Google Assistant.

-Like the Chromecast Ultra before it, the $49 Chromecast with Google TV is capable of playing 4K content at 60 fps.
-It also has support for Dolby Vision and HDR10+ video, as well as Dolby Digital+ and Dolby Atmos audio.
+Like the Chromecast Ultra, the $49 Chromecast with Google TV can play 4K content at 60 fps.
+It also supports Dolby Vision, HDR10+, Dolby Digital+, and Dolby Atmos audio.

 Google opted to go with an AmLogic CPU for the first time, pairing it with 2 GB of RAM and 8 GB of storage space.
-It’s enough to get the job done, but both are on the low end, spec-wise for modern streaming media players.
+It’s enough to get the job done, but both are on the low end for modern streaming media players.

 The hardware changes required a design change too.